Brenda McCurdy, Math

-Geometry - This course follows the mastery of math program which allows students to master the standards set by the state and to prepare students to pass the Geometry End of Course test given at the end of the year by the state of Arkansas.
-Geometry is designed to emphasize the study of the properties and applications of common geometric figures in two and three dimensions.
+Geometry - Geometry is designed to emphasize the study of the properties and applications of common geometric figures in two and three dimensions.
 It includes the study of transformations and right triangle trigonometry.
 Inductive and deductive thinking skills are used in problem solving situations, and applications to the real world are stressed.
 It also emphasizes writing proofs and creating constructions to verify and prove the properties of geometric figures.
-Students who complete Geometry should take Algebra II next.
-Grades are weighted so that 10% of the grade is homework, 10% of the grade are quizes, and 80% of the grade are tests.
+Students who complete Geometry should take Algebra II the following year.
+Grades are weighted so that 10% of the grade is homework, 10% of the grade are quizzes and writing prompts, and 80% of the grade are tests.
 Tests will be posted at least one week before they are administered.
 See the notes for all students for general rules concerning absences around a test.

-Linear Algebra/Statistics/Finance - This course is an introduction to statistical reasoning with an emphasis on concepts and traditional statistical methods.
+Statistics/Finance - This course is an introduction to statistical reasoning with an emphasis on concepts and traditional statistical methods.
 Topics include sampling and experimentation, descriptive statistics, probability, binomial and normal distributions, estimation, single sample and two sample hypothesis tests for means, proportions, and standard deviation.
 Group projects will reinforce the concepts that are taught thoughout the year.
 If a student is absent from a group project, they will be required to do it on their own with the data accumulated within a group.

 For All students:

-- If a student is absent, they need to find out the assignment, get missing notes, and make up the homework.
-If needed, they can arrange a time with me to go over the lesson before school, after school, or after the daily lesson is finished.
+- If a student is absent from a course they need to find out the assignment, get missing notes, and make up the homework.
+All notes, worksheets, test reviews, and assignments are posted in my google classroom.
+Students can go there and find the missed work.

-- If a student misses a test other than a Geometry Unit test, they must make up that test on Thursday, before or after school as provided for by the office or at another time, determined by me, that is a convenient time where there is no great impact on classroom activities.
+- If a student misses a test, they must make up that test on Thursday, before or after school as provided for by the office or at another time, determined by me, that is a convenient time where there is no great impact on classroom activities.

 - If a student is scheduled to take a test after school on Thursday but has an appointment after school, they must take the test before school or at lunch.